 - Some Disney Channel promos have Miss Piggy give China Anne McClain and Sierra McCormick advice.

 - Several Pizza Hut commercials, sometimes with Jessica Simpson.

 - This SportsCenter commercial featuring the Swedish Chef as the new cafeteria chef.

-- And now a series for the Toyota Highlander SUV.
+- 2014 gave us a brilliant Super Bowl Special for the Toyota Highlander SUV.
 "We ain't got no room for boring!"

 - An early Internet-related Star Trek fanfic called Grades of Shay was either the Muppets guest starring on Star Trek: The Next Generation or the cast of ST:TNG guest starring on The Muppet Show.
 It's hard to tell exactly which, but it is crazy awesome.